rosicrucianom/rosicrucianom.github.io/omyeowamsom.md

 A MASTER IS before his time, IS in his time and IS beyond his time,
 he is ahead to the century in science, and to the millenium in conscience.

-It´s by THE MASTER that the Initiates orient themselves and by Him that the aspirants to the LIGHT and the TRUTH are guided.
+It is by THE MASTER that the Initiates orient themselves and by Him that the aspirants to the LIGHT and the TRUTH are guided.

 YEO WAMS OM = J u a n
 VERB THAT CREATES = Verb made flesh